Pictured above: The Biker from The Village People, David Bowie and Anita Bryant.

 We left around 10pm, making numerous stops along the way so I could help my good friend get well by snorting half of his stash.

 By the time we got to the place, you could have peeled us off the ceiling.
 At 5am, we were singing “Heartbreak Hotel” as loud as possible.
 The residents were thrilled.
 The person admitting him to the facility immediately recognized we were both coked to the gills.
-He shook his head and said if I didn’t get out of his sight in 30 seconds then he was going to call the police.
+Evidently, it’s not unusual for people to show up in various forms of disarray.
+The admissions guy shook his head and said if I didn’t get out of his sight in 30 seconds then he was going to call the police.
 He was laughing when he said it but I took him seriously enough and got the hell out of Dodge.